kallka/CS361-Microservice-SaveRecent/README.md

 # CS361-Microservice-SaveRecent
 # Description: Saves recent input from a client UI.
 For my partner's project, it will save recent unit conversions.

-HOW TO SET UP
+HOW TO SET UP \n

-IMPORTANT RULES PRIOR TO SET UP:
+IMPORTANT RULES PRIOR TO SET UP: \n
 1.)
-Please use the example_ui.py for help.
+Please use the example_ui.py for help. \n
 2.)
 Important Items:
       a.) save_recent() - needs to be connected to a return of "recent conversion" b.) see_recent()